ichrakhamdi/e-consulting-app/README.md

-# E-consulting app is a mobile e-consulting application allowing the customers of Aggricus (located in Technopole Manouba) to enjoy the service on their cell phone.
+# E-consulting app

-A sample app to showcase login-signup app using flutter.
+A mobile e-consulting application allowing the customers of Aggricus (located in Technopole Manouba) to enjoy the service on their cell phone.

 # Demo
 <img height="480px" width="270px" src="">